jcdavis/darkseer/README.md

 # Running

 To run, pass `-agentpath:path/to/ldsagent.so` to java and make sure `darkseer.jar` in on your classpath (see the demo in the Makefile).
-You start recording via `DarkSeer.start()` and stop with `DarkSeer.end()`, which will print out the total number of bytes allocated as well and the class and size of every allocated object, with controllable object printing.
-1 (the default) prints only primitive wrappers and arrays, 2 prints all objects, 0 disables all object printing.
+You start recording via `DarkSeer.start()` and stop with `DarkSeer.end()`, which will print out the total number of bytes allocated as well and the class and size of every allocated object, with controllable object content printing.
+(0 disables all output - 3 prints all objects)

 If you have scala installed, `make scalarepl` will start a scala repl with correct agent/classpath params.
 If you have java 9+, `make jshell` will start a java repl with the correct agent/classpath params.